 Activators are responsible for sourcing assets and uploading them into Digital platforms for campaign activation.
 This can be a member of an Ad Ops team at a Media Agency, a Brand Manager at an Advertiser or a member of a digital team at a Creative Agency.

 An Activator user can see all assets available for platforms in the correct specification from a single screen in Peach Connect.
 The user can do two things with the assets:

 - Download the assets for upload and activation in ad platforms

-- For a selected set of ad platforms files can be directly pushed into libraries or folders by authenticating in Peach with those platforms.
+- For a selected set of ad platforms files can be directly pushed into libraries or folders by authenticating in Peach Connect with those platforms.
 These include YouTube, Sizmek and Google Campaign Manager — with more coming soon.

 Collaborators added as an Editor can fully manage and edit campaigns.
 They have the same rights as the initial Creator of the campaign.
 This includes creating new Ads, editing existing Ads, uploading assets, selecting destinations and adding additional collaborators.